kihosuh/nips_2017/README.md

 # NIPS 2017
-Accumulation of sources from NIPS 2017 in Long Beach, CA. Feel free to pull requests, make issues or give feedbacks!
+Accumulation of sources from NIPS 2017 in Long Beach, CA. Check out more about NIPS on https://nips.cc/ Feel free to pull requests, make issues or give feedbacks!

 ## Table of Contents
 - [Tutorials](#tutorials)